North Lebanon Township, Pennsylvania: Geography

 Three census-designated places are entirely or partially in the township, all bordering the city of Lebanon.
 Sand Hill is in the center of the township, part of Pleasant Hill is in the southwest, and a small part of Avon is in the southeast.

 Ebenezer is an unincorporated community in North Lebanon Township.

+The headwaters of the Tulpehocken Creek, the westernmost portion of the Delaware River watershed, are located within the township.

 Demographics

-As of the 2010 United States Census, there were 11,429 people living in the township.
+As of the 2010 United States census, there were 11,429 people living in the township.
 The racial makeup of the township was 88.2% White, 1.4% Black, 0.0% Native American, 1.4% Asian, 0.0% Pacific Islander, 0.1% from some other race and 0.9% from two or more races.
 8.0% were Hispanic or Latino of any race.